 Why request an External Review?

 When your health insurance carrier denies a claim for medical care or treatment, they are required by law to provide you with a process to appeal the denial.
-If you complete your carrier’s internal appeals process and your claim is still denied, your case may be eligible for an External Review.
+If you complete your carrier’s internal appeals process and your claim is still denied, your case may be eligible for an External Review (sometimes called "final" or "binding" review).
 In an External Review, your case will be re-evaluated by specialty reviewers to determine whether the disputed claim should be covered.

 Who can request an External Review?